Undergraduate Communication Majors FAQ

 There are no specific upper division courses that are required, and there are no tracks or emphases.
 You may choose any ten upper division comm courses (40 units total) that are offered and/or available while you are at UCSB.
 The communication department offers a wide variety of courses each academic year, which allows you to shape your curriculum according to your particular interests and goals.
+However, the department emphasizes three areas of research and teaching: Interpersonal and intergroup communication, media and digital communication, and organizational and group communication.

 Here are the basic rules for graduation from UCSB: